Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Microsoft Copilot if you need microsoft 365 power users and enterprise teams.
-Choose Open WebUI if you prioritize teams wanting a private, self-hosted ai chat interface.
+Choose Microsoft Copilot if your daily work is mostly Microsoft 365 AI assistant inside Word, Excel, Outlook, Teams.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
 Open WebUI scores higher in user reviews (4.5 vs 4.2).
 Both offer free tiers — try each before committing.

 Microsoft Copilot